classicalBit/MKV-Stream-Mapper/README.md

 -Subtitle Addition: Option to add external subrip files (SRT) to MKV videos.

 -Audio Codec Conversion: Convert audio streams to specified codecs and bitrates.
+Discard the old one or keep them

 -File Organization: Option to move completed MKV files to a new directory and rename them.

 -Will delete FORCED subtitles.